 There are several major multi-day traverses in the Rockies and Interior Mountains of British Columbia that we can organize on a private basis.
 They include the Cariboo Traverse, Wapta Traverse, the Bugaboos to Rogers Pass Traverse and the Clemenceau to Columbia Icefields Traverse.
-These are multi-day high camp based trips which are best suited for experienced ski mountaineers.
+These are multi-day high camp-based trips that are best suited for experienced ski-mountaineers.

 When you arrange a private or custom ski program we will quote you a guide fee plus the expenses incurred in running the program.
 It is important to understand that should you wish to shorten your trip due to weather or personal reasons will we not be able to offer refunds since resources would have been fully committed by this time.

-For your convenience and information we offer an outline of sample costs involved.
+For your convenience and information, we offer an outline of the sample costs involved.

 Backcountry Skiing Day Trips: This would include local day trips or avalanche training field days to locations in Kananaskis Country, Banff National Park, and Yoho National Park.
 Typical destinations include Bow Summit, Black Prince, Burstall Pass, Tent Ridge, Tryst Lake, and Observation Peak.
-Avalanche safety equipment can be provided for an extra $18/day (Beacon, Probe, and Shovel).
-We can arrange backcountry rental gear for you at a local rental shop.
+Avalanche safety equipment can be provided for an extra cost (Beacon, Probe, and Shovel).

 |5 or more||Please contact the Yamnuska Office|